smc/Meera/README.md

 License
 =======
+This Font Software is duel licensed under the SIL Open Font License,Version 1.1 and GPLV3+ Licence with Font Exception.

-See COPYING file with the font.
+See COPYING file with the font for details.